Configure Custom Domains with Self-Managed Certificates

 Configure reverse proxy

-The reverse proxy server retrieves resources on behalf of your client from one or more servers.
-These resources are then returned to the client, appearing as if they originated from the proxy server itself.
+The reverse proxy server retrieves resources on behalf of your application from one or more servers.
+These resources are then returned to the application, appearing as if they originated from the proxy server itself.

-You can use a service such as Cloudflare, Azure CDN, or AWS Cloudfront and configure settings for your custom domain.
+You can use a service such as Cloudflare, Azure CDN, Google Cloud Platform, or AWS Cloudfront and configure settings for your custom domain.
 You will add the new CNAME value to your DNS for your custom domain pointing to the reverse proxy server domain name for distribution.

-After you've created the reverse proxy settings on your service, go to Dashboard > Tenant Settings Custom Domains tab.
+After you've created the reverse proxy settings on your service, go to Dashboard > Branding > Custom Domains tab.

 Add a new CNAME record to your DNS for your custom domain pointing to the service domain name for your distribution.
 You can find this by looking for the Distribution ID on your reverse proxy server configuration.
 Once added, the CNAME record must be present at all times to avoid issues during certificate renewal.